View MapView Map

 1The River Club at The River Lee Hotel

-Our epicurean tour starts on the banks of the River Lee that flows through the heart of Cork City.
+Our epicurean tour starts on the banks of the River Lee that flows through the heart of Cork city.
 Book in for a sumptuous meal at The River Club in The River Lee Hotel and really treat yourself.
 Try some local delights and order the English Market tasting board or the Ballycotton seafood chowder, served with a tasty slice of Guinness brown bread.

 Waiter holding two plates of food at The River Club in The River Lee Hotel, Cork City